huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 Attract \> Chase

 > _“If you spend your time chasing butterflies, they’ll fly away.
 But if you spend your time making/mending a beautiful garden, the butterflies will come.” — Mario Quintana_ [^3]

+> _“The flower doesn’t dream of the bee.
+It blossoms and the bee comes.” — Mark Nepo_

 ---